import-js/eslint-import-resolver-typescript/README.md

 [Bun](https://bun.sh/) provides built-in modules such as `bun:test`, which are not resolved by default.

-Enable Bun built-in module resolution by choosing one of these 3 options:
+Enable Bun built-in module resolution by choosing 1 out of these 3 options:

 - Set the `bun: true` option, as shown in [Configuration](#configuration) above
 - Run ESLint with `bun --bun eslint`